devops329/devops/instruction/deliverable7BackendDeployment/deliverable7BackendDeployment.md

 1. Alter your DNS record in Route 53 to point to the application load balancer.
 1. Modify and deploy your frontend so that it calls your backend service.

-Once this is all working, go to the [Canvas assignment](https://byu.instructure.com) and submit your work for the deliverable.
+Once this is all working, go to the [Canvas assignment](https://byu.instructure.com) and submit your deployed JWT Pizza URL for the deliverable.

 ### Rubric